 This part of the Trans Flores Road runs along the sea and offers spectacular views as the road twists half of the way.
 On the left side of the road you will also find some simple places for a coffee break while enjoying the views.

-Blue stone beaches near Nangapanda
+Penggajawa (blue stone beaches) near Nangapanda

 collected and sorted for export as a base for creative designs for houses and gardens.
-The stones are an export product for other (wealthy) countries in Asia, like Japan and South Korea but are also exported to Bali and Java.
+The stones are an export product for other (wealthy) countries in Asia, like Japan and South Korea but are also exported within Indonesia to Bali and Java.

 These days the area has become more popular as a lunch stop and there are also a few simple rooms available as an alternative to overnight in Ende at the first stop

 on the left side when coming from Ende.